f5devcentral/f5-xc-terraform-examples/workflow-guides/waf/f5-xc-waf-on-ce-multicloud/MCN-with-SMG/xc-console-demo-guide.rst

 .. figure:: assets/gcp2.JPG

-3. Create a 1-node kubernetes cluster and deploy /shared/booksinfo/mcn-bookinfo/product_page.yaml product page microservice to it.
+3. Create a 1-node kubernetes engine and deploy /shared/booksinfo/mcn-bookinfo/product_page.yaml product page microservice to it.
     i.
 In GCP console, search for Kubernetes Engine and select cluster. ii.
 Click on create button
     iii.
 Select Standard and Enter a name, Zone